arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

   end
 end
 ```
-In the configuration part we set the handler to updated our read model with new price on the `PriceSet` event.
+In the configuration part we set the handler to update our read model with new price on the `PriceSet` event.

 ```ruby